yoannchaudet/hospitable/README.md

 ### Text Formatting

-The three following formatting are supported:
+The following text formatting is supported:

 ```powershell
 # Bold, underline and negative formats